Ray Sefo

 Ray Sefo(born 15 February 1971) is a New Zealand fight promoter and retired kickboxer, boxer, and mixed martial artist.
 He was the K-1 World Grand Prix 2000 Runner-up, is a six-time Muay Thai World Champion, and was an eight time K-1 World Grand Prix Finals tournament participant.
 He is the president of MMA promotion Professional Fighters League.
 In kickboxing, he defeated world champions Jerome Le Banner, Peter Aerts, Stefan Leko, Mike Bernardo, and Mark Hunt.
 He is widely considered to be one of the greatest heavyweight kickboxers to have never won the K-1 World Grand Prix.
 As mixed martial artist, he most notably competed in the now defunct Strikeforce in 2009 and 2011.

 Background

-Training in Kung Fu as a youth, Sefo moved to Muay Thai under Thai fighting legend Kiosot, then continued training under Lollo Heimuli at the infamous Balmoral Lee Gar Gym.
+Training in Boxing as a youth, Sefo moved to Muay Thai under Thai fighting legend Kiosot, then continued training under Lollo Heimuli at the infamous Balmoral Lee Gar Gym.

 Career

 Early career

 Sefo had an impressive unbeaten record as an amateur and a professional in the Oceania kickboxing league.
 Early in his career, he trained at Balmoral Lee Gar gym alongside Jason Suttie, Jayson Vemoa, Doug Viney, John Conway, and his brother, Rony Sefo.
 In 1996, Ray Sefo fought Andre Mannaart in a kickboxing match and overwhelmed Manaart with devastating speed and elusive footwork, knocking him down on numerous occasions.
 In the ring after the fight, Mannaart took the microphone and said, "...you should call him Sugarfist, not Sugarfoot..."
 Sefo's first major breakthrough was becoming a WKA Cruiserweight Champion.
 He also acted as a sparring partner for fellow New Zealander David Tua, when Tua first returned to New Zealand for a fight after turning pro.